 Our embedded arts curriculum begins with music.
 Your child will be drawn into a Juilliard-curated repertoire comprising twelve core categories that encompass a wide range of genres, styles and cultures.
-Each of the 12 categories is exemplified by an iconic work supplemented with carefully curated extension works, enabling your child to explore different elements of music workshops, masterclasses and and its role in our society. workshops, masterclasses and performances in our school.
-W workshops, masterclasses and performances in our school.
+Each of the 12 categories is exemplified by an iconic work supplemented with carefully curated extension works, enabling workshops, masterclasses and performances in our school.
 We have seen how working with teachers and artists of this calibre inspires young minds to achieve their dreams, and so we are very proud of our collaboration and the extra dimension it brings to our students.